Changissnz/nu_merchant_principal/README.md

-reliable, lest those principles be hijacked and re-engineered for purposes including subversion of the sophisticated, as well as repurposing the sophisticated against ideals and nouns that it was intended to be aligned with, from its conception.
+reliable, lest those principles be hijacked and re-engineered for purposes including subversion of the sophisticated, as well as repurposing the sophisticated against ideals and other nouns that it was intended to be aligned with, from its conception.